BRICS bloc emerging

-ED: This is the first article in a series looking the rise of the BRICS+ group of emerging economies that are rapidly increasing their cooperation to proof themselves against possible sanctions by the West but at the same time want to keep their lucrative commercial ties with their leading Western trade partners.
+ED: This is the first article in a series looking the rise of the BRICS+ group of emerging economies, which are rapidly increasing their co-operation to proof themselves against possible sanctions by the West but at the same time want to keep their lucrative commercial ties with their leading Western trade partners.

 Has the US just made a strategic blunder?
 In leading the military support of Ukraine’s fight against Russia, introducing a massive package of sanctions and weaponising the dollar, Washington has caused a backlash that is rapidly driving the world’s leading emerging markets (EMs) together into a bloc led by the BRICS, who are clubbing together and de-dollarising in case they are next up to face US-led Western ire.